 Reservations: Required for groups and buses only

 (includes Escapade activities)

 |While heading towards the ferry in Trois-Pistoles, be sure to visit Île Verte (Green Island)—the rural charm of this area will remind you of a bygone era.
 The island is home to Québec’s oldest lighthouse, built in 1809.
 If you are interested in legends, take part in the guided tour of Trois-Pistoles and its historic buildings, including Notre-Dame-des-Neiges Church, which dominates the landscape for miles.
 Its composite-style architecture and sumptuous interior make it well worth a visit. |

-The stretch between Les Escoumins and Tadoussac on the south shore is one of the best areas to observe whales, either during a sea excursion or from land.
+The stretch between Les Escoumins and Tadoussac on the north shore is one of the best areas to observe whales, either during a sea excursion or from land.
 Visit the interpretation sites of the Saguenay – St. Lawrence Marine Park as well as the Marine Mammal Interpretation Centre (CIMM) to learn more about the whales of the St. Lawrence.
 While in Sacré-Coeur, which is 18 km (11 mi.) north of Tadoussac, stop in at the Ferme 5 Étoiles to discover its many activities or go on a sea kayaking excursion on the majestic Saguenay Fjord.

 Trois-Pistoles – Les Escoumins ferry

 (includes Escapade and Getaway activities)